plone/plone.restapi-client/docs/actions/users.md

 ## Reset User Password

+### Mutation function

+Use the `resetPasswordMutation` function to get the mutation for resetting an existing user password at the given path.

+### Hook

-This function can be used to reset an existing user password at the given path.
+Use the `useResetPassword` hook to reset an existing user password at the given path.

-- Function name: `resetPasswordMutation`

 ### Parameters